 Electronic or written concurrence by a minimum of two members with no votes for non-concurrence within seven days of notification of posting is required for expedited concurrence approval.
 Any member may bring an application to full NDDKAC consideration without the need for justification.
 Any single vote for non-concurrence within the allotted time period will result in that application going for regular consideration to the NDDKAC under its normal procedures for concurrence.
 Members not acting upon an application within the allotted time period after posting will be considered to have abstained from a vote on that application.
 Expedited listings lacking enough votes for final action will be presented to the regular NDDKAC meeting for review.

 The full NDDKAC will be provided with a list of all applications eligible for expedited concurrence, as well as the outcome of the vote by the concurrence committee members on those applications.
-The Executive Secretary will report the expedited concurrence recommendations during the closed session of the full Advisory Council meeting when reviewed applications are discussed.

 E. Exceptional Situations